-This program provides skill training and stackable credentials in the area of Industrial Maintenance, while allowing students to take only the required courses to earn the certificate, yet students are positioned to seamlessly advance to the next higher certificate or degree.
-It can be customized to meet specific student and employer needs.
+This program can be customized to meet specific student and employer needs.
 Working with your faculty advisor, select six hours of technical electives to meet educational and employment goals.
 These may include courses from the suggested list for the AAS degree, as well as other approved coursework or prior learning in heating and air conditioning, machining, welding, plumbing, diesel mechanics, agriculture, industrial maintenance, business administration, business technology, and computer science and information systems.

-Course Title Course Number Hours
+Course Name Course Number Hours

 Applied Welding AT120 1

 Applied Hydraulics AT145 1

 Applied Safety for General Industry AT150 1

 Applied Maintenance Basics AT155 1

 Basic Electricity I MF122 3

 Industrial Mechanics MF170 3

 Electives 6

 Total Certificate Requirements 16 hours